Abdelrhman-Samir-99/Projects/README.md

 + Implemented algorithms I'm familiar with like (Dijkstra - Floyd Warshall - Bellman Ford - KMP - Tarjan - etc.)
 ### [Food Diary](https://github.com/Abdelrhman-Samir-99/Projects/tree/master/Food%20Diary) <hr/> ###
 + Simple application that helps you to keep track of your calories activities.
-+ Saw it as an opportunity to implement caching techniques using Redis and learn more about system design and high-level components.
++ Implemented caching techniques using Redis and learned more about system design and high-level components.
-+ Saw it as an opportunity to apply SOLID principles and follow best practices for writing Web APIs.
++ Applied SOLID principles and followed best practices for writing Web APIs.
-+ Saw it as an opportunity to learn how to document every component in the system in a clean manner.
++ Documented every component in the system in a clean manner.
 + Developed using Ruby on Rails.
 ### [Fast Food](https://github.com/Abdelrhman-Samir-99/Projects/tree/master/Fast%20Food) <hr/> ###
+// Why not link the better version directly ?
-+ This project is just to prove that I had some experience even writing a bad thing, there is a much better version of it which can be found [here](https://github.com/Abdelrhman-Samir-99/Projects/tree/master/Food%20Diary).
++ A much better version of this can be found [here](https://github.com/Abdelrhman-Samir-99/Projects/tree/master/Food%20Diary).
 + A basic restaurant system with some features for generating reports for the manager.
 + I saw this academic project as a chance to learn more about design patterns.
 + Developed using C# and SQL.
 ### [Multiple Traveling Salespersons With Drones](https://github.com/Abdelrhman-Samir-99/Projects/tree/master/Multiple%20Traveling%20Salespersons%20With%20Drones) <hr/> ###
 + Console application that gives an approximated path to deliver packages to customers using drones and vehicles.
-+ Saw it as a chance to learn more about Genetic algorithms and Clustering algorithms like (K-Means - hierarchical clustering - KNN)
++ Used Genetic algorithms and Clustering algorithms like (K-Means - hierarchical clustering - KNN)
 + Implemented a fixed approximation heuristic (2-Approximation).
 + Made a very basic visualization for part of the solution.
 + Developed it using Python.
 ### [Basic Static Website](https://github.com/SmallCat3699/Projects/tree/master/Basic%20static%20website#basic-static-website) <hr/> ###
+// Add a brief about the project, the theme or the purpose of it.
 + Simple static website I made during my first semester at college.
-+ Used only HTML and CSS, but I believe it looks decent.
++ Used only HTML and CSS.
 ### [TCP/IP implementation.](https://github.com/SmallCat3699/Projects/tree/master/TCP%20(sorting%20and%20searching)#simple-console-apllication-which-has-2-sides-server-and-client) <hr/> ###
 + Simple console application which consists of two entities (server - client) using TCP/IP protocol.
 + Client-side: